 But even the fairy-tale circumstances surrounding his MLS homecoming wasn’t to signal the end of Adu’s troubles, as his stay at Philadelphia lasted little more than two years, and only a brace of short-lived spells abroad, at Bahia in Brazil and Serbian club Jagodina, stood between Freddy Adu and the reality of being a free agent for the first time in his career.

-As the media continue to happily perpetuate the familiar fall from grace storyline, you would be forgiven for reading his story and seeing just another out-of-touch sports star having so-called problems.
+As the media continue to happily perpetuate the familiar fall from grace storyline, you’d be forgiven for reading his story and seeing just another out-of-touch sports star having so-called problems.
 Try having real problems, right?
 But it is far easier to indulge Adu’s experiences and empathise with him as a human when listening to him give his own take on these events.

 A brief window into this dispiriting cycle was permitted when tweets made by the player himself, having felt the need to set the record straight surrounding rumours about his future, confirmed that he was not prematurely released by Jagodina, as reported, but had instead simply reached the end of his allotted six-month contract with the club.
-What’s more, the 25-year-old even sought to reassure fans that he is still, in fact, a professional footballer; and not a nightclub promoter as many were coaxed into believing by various absurd online reports.
+What’s more, the 25-year-old even sought to reassure fans that he is still, in fact, a professional footballer, and not a nightclub promoter as many were coaxed into believing by various absurd online reports.

 However, it was during a candid interview with English second-tier club Blackpool – with whom he trained throughout the first half of 2014 – that the human side of Adu was perhaps most visible.
 In response to the interviewer’s questions, Adu spoke honestly, with a level of self-awareness and maturity, and without regret, when addressing the decisions he made throughout his early career.
 Adu admitted: